rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_use.md

 ![][cog]

-:   1. **Theme** sets the theme you'd like to have applied to the RokPad editor.
+:   1. **Theme** sets the theme you would like to have applied to the RokPad editor.
 [17%, 70%, sw]
     2. **Font size** Sets the font size within RokPad.
 [23%, 39%, se]
     3. **Code Folding** Determines how RokPad handles code folding.
 [29%, 68%, sw]
-    4. **Soft Wrap** Allows long lines to wrap so they're entirely in view without sidescrolling.
+    4. **Soft Wrap** Allows long lines to wrap so they are entirely in view without sidescrolling.
 [35%, 39%, se]
     5. **Full Line Selection** Determines how RokPad handles selections.
 [41%, 56%, sw]
     6. **Highlight Active Line** Sets whether or not the current line should be highlighted.
 [47%, 26%, se]
     7. **Highlight Active Word** Allows matching words to be highlighted when a word is selected.
 [52%, 56%, sw]